 Baker said they also want to expand the Jersey City Cannabis Control Board (CCB) from three to five members.

-The ordinance noted the council president is empowered to appoint one of the new members and the mayor can appoint the fifth one without the consent of the council, while the council must consent to the appointment of the initial three.
+The ordinance noted the council president is empowered to appoint one of the new members.
+The mayor can appoint the fifth one without the council’s consent.
+The council must consent to the appointment of the initial three.